HealingNovember 23, 2025 · 6 min read

 Why You Miss Someone Who Hurt You: The Grief Nobody Validates

 You know what they did.
-You've named it, you've processed it, you've read all the articles.
+You've named it, processed it, read the articles.
 And you still miss them.

-Not the relationship as it was at the end.
-Not the person who gaslighted you.
-You miss something.
-The early version, maybe.
-The person you thought they were.
-The connection you believed you had.
-The future you saw with them before you understood what was actually happening.
+Not the relationship at the end.
+Not the person who gaslit you.
+You miss something: the early version, the person you thought they were, the connection you believed you had, the future you saw before you understood what was actually happening.

-You miss them, and you feel ashamed of missing them, and you don't know how to talk about it because nobody seems to think you're supposed to feel this way.
+You miss them, feel ashamed of missing them, and don't know how to say it out loud because nobody seems to think you're supposed to feel this way.

 Why This Grief Gets Invalidated

-The public narrative around narcissistic abuse recovery tends to move quickly from "they were terrible" to "now I'm free."
-The missing doesn't fit that narrative.
-It seems like it should go away once you understand what happened.
+Recovery talk often jumps from "they were terrible" to "now I'm free."
+Missing doesn't fit that arc.
+It seems like it should vanish once you understand.

-Worse, expressing it often produces responses that feel like pushback: "You're trauma-bonded."
-"You miss the idea of them, not the real person."
+Saying it aloud can bring pushback: "You're trauma-bonded."
+"You miss the idea, not the real person."
 "Don't let them back in."
-All of these may contain truth, but they also function to invalidate the grief itself — to suggest that the missing is a symptom to be treated rather than a feeling to be moved through.
+Some of that may be true.
+It can also invalidate the grief itself, as if missing is only a symptom to fix rather than a feeling to move through.

 What You're Actually Grieving

-The missing is rarely simple.
-It's usually several layered losses at once.
+The missing is rarely one thing.
+It's usually layered losses.

-The person during the idealization phase.
-The early version of this person — attentive, understanding, passionate, present — was real in the sense that you experienced them that way.
-The connection was felt, the moments were real.
-You're allowed to grieve them, even if who they showed you then was partly performance.
+The person during idealization.
+The attentive, passionate, present version was real in how you experienced them.
+The moments were real.
+You're allowed to grieve that person even if who they showed you then was partly performance.

-Who you were in the relationship before things went wrong.
-Before the self-doubt set in, before you started shrinking, before you began accommodating and monitoring and walking on eggshells — there was a version of you in the early relationship who was hopeful and alive to possibility.
-You might be grieving that version of yourself as much as the other person.
+Who you were before things went wrong.
+Before self-doubt, shrinking, eggshells, there was a you in the early relationship who was hopeful and open.
+You may be grieving that version of yourself as much as them.

 The relationship you thought you were building.
-The shared future, the plans, the implicit promises.
-A house, a family, a partnership, a recovery story together.
-Whatever shape the imagined future took — that loss is real and deserves grief.
+Shared future, plans, implicit promises.
+Whatever shape it took, that loss is real.

 The family or community that went with them.
-If ending the relationship also meant losing mutual friends, in-laws, a community, an entire social network — you're grieving all of those losses too, on top of the primary one.
+Mutual friends, in-laws, a whole network: grief on top of the primary loss.

 The Intermittent Reinforcement Dimension